Netflix-Skunkworks/cloudaux/README.md

  - client caching
  - general caching and stats decorators available
  - basic support for non-specified discovery-API services
  - control which attributes are returned with flags.
-(Service Account only)

 ## Orchestration Supported Technologies